akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 specific to classic remoting needs to be moved to `akka.remote.classic`.
 To see which configuration options are specific to classic search for them in: [`akka-remote/reference.conf`](/akka-remote/src/main/resources/reference.conf)

+### Cluster client

+Cluster client has been deprecated as of 2.6 in favor of [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html).
+It is not advised to build new applications with Cluster client, and existing users should migrate (FIXME https://github.com/akka/akka/issues/26175) to Akka gRPC.

 ## Java Serialization

 Java serialization is known to be slow and [prone to attacks](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995)